IS iT organic, when it's labelled organic?

 The terms organic, Fairtrade, sustainability, UTZ, Rainforest Alliance, etc. have an ever greater importance for the trade and the consumers of the 21st century.
 Therefore, the market holds a number of logos and seals, which are designed to help the consumers with their purchase decisions.
 Logos and seals convey safety to the consumer, but the so labelled products often do not meet the idealistic expectations and ideas.

-For the consumer, the EU control system sounds plausible and credible.
-As do the procedures for the private social and sustainability certifications and their respective seals.
+For the consumer, the EU control system for organic agriculture sounds plausible and credible.
+So do the procedures for the private social and sustainability certifications and their respective seals.

 One who faces the daily practice and the impact in particular in developing countries, but also in Europe and other developed countries, sees the big gap between ambition and reality.
-The contents of the private and state certifications and the compliance with them are more illusion than reality.
+The contents of the private and state certifications and the compliance with them are often more illusion and wishful thinking than reality.

 The reasons for the deficiencies in the certification process are varied, and they dilute their practical content.